Marine mammal park: History

-Sea Lion Park opened in 1895 at Coney Island in Brooklyn, New York City with an aquatic show featuring 40 sea lions.
+Sea Lion Park opened in 1895 at Coney Island in Brooklyn, New York with an aquatic show featuring 40 sea lions.
 It closed in 1903.

 The second marine mammal park, then called an oceanarium, was established in St. Augustine, Florida in 1938.
-It was initially a large water tank used to exhibit marine mammals for filming underwater movies, and only became later a public attraction.
-Today Marineland of Florida claims to be "the world's first oceanarium".
+It was initially a large water tank used to exhibit marine mammals for filming underwater movies, and only later became a public attraction.
+Today Marineland of Florida claims to be "the world's first oceanarium."

-In November 1961, Marineland of the Pacific on the Palos Verdes Peninsula, near Los Angeles in California was the first park to display an orca in captivity, although the orca died after two days.

-The Vancouver Aquarium was responsible for the second orca ever held alive in captivity, Moby Doll, for 3 months in 1964.
+In November 1961, Marineland of the Pacific on the Palos Verdes Peninsula near Los Angeles became the first park to display an orca in captivity, although the orca named Wanda died after two days.
+The Vancouver Aquarium had the second orca held alive in captivity, Moby Doll, for three months in 1964.

 Between the 1970s and the 1990s, technical advances and the public's increasing interest in aquatic environments prompted a shift to large marine mammal parks with cetaceans (mostly orcas and other species of dolphin) as attractions.
-Within this time SeaWorld USA emerged with operations in Orlando, Florida, San Diego, California, San Antonio, Texas, and Aurora, Ohio (which has since closed down).
+Within this time, SeaWorld USA emerged, with operations in Orlando, Florida, San Diego, California, San Antonio, Texas and Aurora, Ohio (the Ohio location has since ceased operations).

+On July 13, 1865, P. T. Barnum's museum in New York City caught fire and killed two captive beluga whales, which were boiled alive in their tank.